garrandall/popular-music-data/tracks/can-i-change-my-mind-tyrone-davis.md

 But, peoples, let me tell y'all
 Oh, I never reached the door

-But, ooh, the winds howl tonight
+But, oh the winds howl tonight
 I keep looking back but
 My baby's not in sight
 I would like to start all over again